Anfallnorr/FileManagerSystem/README.md

 ### 2. AssetMapper Configuration (Optional)

-[//]: # (**If you want to use the built-in controller and assets provided by the bundle, create the following configuration files.**)
-> [!WARNING]
-> If you want to use the built-in controller and assets provided by the bundle, create the following configuration files.
+If you want to use the built-in controller and assets provided by the bundle, create the following configuration files.

-Create `config/packages/file_manager_system.yaml`
+**Create** `config/packages/file_manager_system.yaml`:

 ```yaml
 framework:
     asset_mapper: